 K T BOWES

-The imaginary friends of an author are the constant companions of their dreams.
-Writing gives us an excuse to chat to them legitimately.
+“The imaginary friends of an author are the constant companions of her dreams.

 A Risky Adventure

 Grab yours and get it delivered by email.
 Kindle, iPad, eReader; the choice is yours.